scottdarch/InternetSkyLight/README.md

 # InternetSkyLight
 A skylight you can install in your internets.

+TODO
+* use pyephem to simulate moonlight
+* add some sample webcam URLs from around the world.
+* support more pixel topologies

+## Hardware

+* BeagleBone Green Wifi
+* AdaFruit fadecandy
+* RGB or RGBW LED arrays or strips
+* A big power supply for your LEDs

 ## BeagleBone Green Wifi

 Setup instructions for the [BeagleBone Green Wifi](https://beagleboard.org/green-wireless/)